BloomTech-Labs/beerthoven-fe/README.md

 # 4️⃣ Testing

-🚫Document what you used for testing and why

-* React Testing Library + Jest:
+* React Testing Library + Jest: These come with mocking, parallelizing test runs, and snapshots.

 * Apollo React Test  : To bypass Router and Routes issues with ApolloProvider

 # 4️⃣ Installation Instructions

-🚫explain how to install the required dependencies to get this project up and running with yarn and NPM
+   npm install

 ## Other Scripts